eclipse-californium/californium/MIGRATION_HINTS.md

 6) The DTLSSession is split into `DTLSSession` and `DTLSContext`.

 7) The `SessionListener` interface is adapted, `sessionEstablished` is now `contextEstablished`.

+8) `useKeyUsageVerification` is removed from configuration.
+The key-usage extension is always checked, if provided.

+9) `useHandshakeStateValidation` is removed from configuration.
+The handshake-state machine is now always.

 ### Californium-Core: